 Dogs, dogs everywhere

-Dog lovers rejoice: Hoboken residents loves their four-legged friends enough to have a Hoboken Dog Association!
+Dog lovers rejoice: Hoboken residents love their four-legged friends enough to have a Hoboken Dog Association!
 That means plenty of dog parks where your furry friend can get out and play, including water sources to keep everyone happy.
 They also offer resources to help you navigate Hoboken’s regulations around dogs, so if you’re relocating to Hoboken with a dog in tow, read up to be sure you’re in the know.
 And?
 Dogs are an excellent way to make new friends, so get yourself out to the dog parks and help prevent loneliness in your new town.

 The location is prime

 It’s a quick and easy commute to New York City, the Jersey Shore is right there, and the mountains are a close drive.
 What could be better?
 Hoboken gets all four seasons too, so if you’re moving to New Jersey from an area that sees less variety, get ready for some spectacular seasonal transitions.
 There isn’t much that you can’t easily access from Hoboken, so if you’re looking for a Millennial-friendly, vibrant city, Hoboken should be on your list.